 - Strong/stable internet connection with a speed of at least 10mbps

-- In order to preserve families’ privacy and comfort levels, anyone other than another Pathways participant, should not be in the same room with you while participating in a Pathways Zoom session; this includes children and teens.
+- In order to preserve the confidentiality and comfort levels of all participants, anyone other than another ACT participant, should not be in the same room with you while participating in a ACT Zoom session; this includes children and teens.

 Dianne is the Executive Director of the ACO and has over 35 years of experience providing therapy and education/training for individuals, couples, children and families and professionals.
 Using attachment therapy, she specializes in adoption and provides therapy and training on the experiences and realities of early separation, adoption, abandonment, trauma, abuse, loss and grief.
 Dianne is herself an adoptee and has experienced her own personal journey in adoption and reunion.